AskiaADX/ADXStudio/app/workspace/readme.md

 * **tab** Tab object, with id/name/content/path etc...
 * **pane** Name of the pane where the tab should be created

-### workspace-focus
+### workspace-focus-tab

-The `workspace-focus` event is fire when it's needed to focus another existing tab.
+The `workspace-focus-tab` event is fire when it's needed to focus another existing tab.

 It's fire with the following arguments: